carsomyr/rbenv-bundler/README.md

         $ git clone -- git@github.com:carsomyr/rbenv-bundler \
           ~/.rbenv/plugins/bundler

+3. Make sure that there is a reasonably up-to-date system Ruby (1.8 or 1.9) with the Bundler gem installed, available for the plugin's use.

+        $ ruby -r bundler -e "puts RUBY_VERSION"
+          1.9.3

 ### Usage

 1. Just as you would run `rbenv rehash` upon installation of a new Ruby